crmckenzie/nurture/TASKLIST.md

 - [x] manifests are required.
 - [x] manifests cannot be already released
-- [ ] manifest is removed for source environment
+- [ ] manifest is removed from source environment
 - [x] manifest should be associated to the prod environment
   - [x] merges application versions into a release
   - [x] merges previously released versions of other applications into the release